reginamaee/data-512-project/README.md

 ## Data & Project Considerations
 * This project is conducted only for King County, WA.
 Data should be subsetted accordingly.
 * When getting case values from the John Hopkins University data, the case value should be by each day and represent the cumulative number of cases.
 In some instances, a more recent date will have a lower number of cases from a previous date, these dates were corrected using linear interpolation (as shown in the notebook).
+* The mask mandate policy stopped tracking on 08/15/2021.
+This may not reflect the true instance when the mask mandate ended in a specific county.

 ### Python Packages
 Please install the following Python packages through `pip install` or `conda install`